magiclane/magiclane-maps-sdk-for-flutter-docs-context7/examples/17_routing-navigation/23_simulate-navigation-without-map.md

         _currentInstruction = instruction;
       },
       onError: (error) {
-        // If the navigation has ended or if an error occurred while navigating, remove routes. setState(() {
+        // If the navigation has ended or if and error occurred while navigating, remove routes. setState(() {
           _isSimulationActive = false;
           _cancelRoute();